-Making your own baked banana chips at home is easy.
-The homemade version is much healthier than anything you’ll find at the supermarket, because it does not contain added fat and sugar.
+Making baked banana chips at home is easy.
+The homemade version is much healthier than anything you’ll find at the supermarket because it does not contain added fat and sugar.
 We’ll show you how to make banana chips in a few simple steps.

-In order to make baked banana chips, all you you need is an oven, some ripe bananas, and a good chunk of time.
+To make baked banana chips, you only need an oven, some ripe bananas, and a good chunk of time.
 Follow this simple banana chips recipe to learn how to make this tasty and healthy snack.

 How to Make Banana Chips

 Banana chips are healthy, flavorful, and delicious as a sweet or savory snack.
 Sprinkle them with salt and dip them in guacamole, top them with cinnamon and eat them with some yogurt or add to your favorite granola mix.

 To make banana chips, the first thing you need is bananas.
 For one sheet of baked banana chips, you’ll need about four or five ripe fruits.
 To make the most efficient use of the heat in the oven and of your time, make banana chips in bulk.
 The only other ingredient that you’ll need is an organic lemon.

 - The first step is to cut the bananas into thin slices (about 2 – 5 0.1 – 0.2 inches).
 The thinner the slices, the crispier the banana chips will be.